Lafayette IN Dog Bite Lawyer

 Many cities and communities impose leash laws.
 These laws require all dogs to be restrained while outside.
 For example, the city of Lafayette requires dog owners to use a leash when they walk their dogs, as does the city of West Lafayette.
 If a dog owner ignores these rules and his pet bites you or a loved one, the violation may be powerful evidence in your claim.

-While this might sound simple, all dog bite claims are nuanced and complicated.
+Dog bite claims are nuanced and complicated.
 It’s always best to consult with an experienced dog bite lawyer as soon as possible.
 You can be sure that the insurance company will begin preparing a defense to any claim immediately.
 A lawyer can help you understand the law as it applies to the facts of your case and and make sure that your rights are protected.
 Contact the Hall-Justice Law Firm today for your free consultation.

 Is an Electronic Pet Containment System Enough?

 Many homeowners and housing developments prefer “invisible” dog containment systems.
 Rather than a physical fence, these system deliver a brief shock to a dog if they attempt to leave a yard.
-These systems are imperfect, at best.
+These systems are imperfect at best.
 For example:

 - Electronic pet containment systems do not stop children and other vulnerable individuals from entering a yard with a dangerous dog